AdityarNarayan/misleneous/README.md

     Dim namePart As String
     Dim arrParts() As String

+    Sub ExtractCounterpartyNames()
+    Dim ws As Worksheet
+    Dim lastRow As Long
+    Dim i As Long
+    Dim fullText As String
+    Dim namePart As String
+    Dim arrParts() As String
+    Dim j As Long

     Set ws = ThisWorkbook.Sheets(1) ' Adjust if needed
     lastRow = ws.Cells(ws.Rows.Count, "A").End(xlUp).Row